swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Single quotes `'...'`

 This would be an even more concise version of `re'...'` that drops the prefix entirely.
-However, given how close it is to string literal syntax, it may not be entirely clear to users that `'...'` denotes a regular expression as opposed to some different form of string literal (e.g some form of character literal, or a string literal with different escaping rules).
+However, given how close it is to string literal syntax, it may not be entirely clear to users that `'...'` denotes a regex as opposed to some different form of string literal (e.g some form of character literal, or a string literal with different escaping rules).

 We could help distinguish it from a string literal by requiring e.g `'/.../'`, though it may not be clear that the `/` characters are part of the delimiters rather than part of the literal.
 Additionally, this would potentially rule out the use of `'...'` as a future literal kind.